Curvature-Dimension for Autonomous Lagrangians: Ricci curvature of Lagrangians

 where $\Gamma_i^j$ are the \emph{connection coefficients}:

 It follows from \eqref{sprayeq} and \eqref{piHdef} that

 In coordinates:

 \begin{remark} The vector field $\Lambda$ measures the deviation of the semispray $\Sigma$ from being 2- homogeneous on each fiber.
 Semisprays satisfying $\Lambda = 0$ are called \emph{sprays}.
-Geodesic vector fields of Finsler manifolds are sprays. \end{remark}
+The infinitesimal generator of the geodesic flow of a Finsler manifold is a spray. \end{remark}

 Associated to a connection is an \emph{almost complex structure} $\rF$ on $TTM$, characterized by the relations

 In coordinates:

 Clearly $\rF^2 = - \rI$.
 For convenience let us define vector and covector fields